Java example

 // alternatively, set the environment variable: QLM_LOG_LEVEL=err

-// Licenses can be configured as available only to a set of users.
+// Licenses can be configured to be available only to a set of users.

-// If you initialize the license system without specifying user email and
+// If you initialize the license system without specifying the user's email and

 // password, you will never receive those licenses.